My Family in World War II

 I heard about his Purple Heart injury from shrapnel from Nazi anti-aircraft guns from the Bombardier on his plane.
 Jim told me about how he bandaged Dad’s head wound on one of my visits with Jim in DC when I was there on JPL business.

 My Dad had lifelong friendships with Jim and Gallagher, his pilot.
-The exploits of his squadron are told in the book “Bloody Skies, A 15th AAF B-17 Crew: How They Lived and Died.”
-Dad arrived at the airbase in Amendola, Italy, after the entire squadron, the Twentieth, had been wiped out by the Luftwaffe.
+The exploits of his squadron are told in the book Bloody Skies, A 15th AAF B-17 Crew: How They Lived and Died.”
+Dad arrived at the airbase in Amendola, Italy, after the Luftwaffe had wiped out the entire squadron, the Twentieth.

-Pearl Harbor changed America Over 400,000 in the US military died in our battle against the fascist states.
+Pearl Harbor changed America.
+Over 400,000 in the US military died in our battle against the fascist states.

 They were, and still are, the Greatest Generation.